streebs/data-structures-and-algorithms/searching/readme.md

 # Searching

-Here is a program that implements multiple searching algorithms in a sorted array

 ### Overview

+This program that implements multiple searching algorithms in a sorted array.
 This program implements 3 searching algorithms runs each algorithm 4 times.
 1 search for a value at the beginning, middle, and end of the array.
 3 addition searches for values not in the arrays.
 12 searches in total. each search is timed and the duration is printed.

 ### Searching Algorithms and Speed